bmcc-mmp/mmp460/html/text.md

 ---
 site: MMP 200 Multimedia Design
-title: HTML Text Elements
+title: Formatting Text in HTML
 ---

-## HTML text elements
+## Formatting Text in HTML

+The following are the most commonly used HTML elements to format text.

 p - paragraph text